wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bruteforce.md

         ![Brute force trigger example](../../images/user-guides/triggers/trigger-example6.png)

-    * Besides configuring pattern that we need in this example, you can enter specific URIs or set trigger to work at any endpoint by not specifying any URI.
+    * Besides configuring the pattern we need in this example, you can enter specific URIs or set trigger to work at any endpoint by not specifying any URI.
     * If using nested URIs, consider [trigger processing priorities](../../user-guides/triggers/triggers.md#trigger-processing-priorities).

-1. Do not use the **IP** filter in this case, but be aware that you can use it to set trigger only to react to specific IPs originating requests.
+1. Do not use the **IP** filter in this case, but be aware that you can use it to set triggers only to react to specific IPs originating requests.
 1. Select the **Denylist IP address** - `Block for 1 hour` trigger reaction.
 Wallarm will put origin IP to the [denylist](../../user-guides/ip-lists/overview.md) after the threshold is exceeded and block all further requests from it.
 1. Select the **Mark as brute force** trigger reaction.
-Requests received after exceeding the threshold will be marked as the brute‑force attack and displayed in the **Attacks** section of Wallarm Console.
+Requests received after exceeding the threshold will be marked as the brute force attack and displayed in the **Attacks** section of Wallarm Console.
 In some cases, you can use this reaction alone to have information about the attack, but not to block anything.
-1. Save the trigger and wait for the [Cloud and node synchronization completion](../configure-cloud-node-synchronization-en.md) (usually it takes 2-4 minutes).
+1. Save the trigger and wait for the [Cloud and node synchronization completion](../configure-cloud-node-synchronization-en.md) (usually, it takes 2-4 minutes).

 You can configure several triggers for brute force protection.

 ## Testing

 !!! info "Testing in your environment"
-    To test the **Brute force** trigger in your environment, in the trigger and the requests below, replace domain and application to your own.
+    To test the **Brute force** trigger in your environment, in the trigger and the requests below, replace the domain and application to your own.
 The application should be registered in Wallarm and set to have the domain as its part as described in [Setting up applications](../../user-guides/settings/applications.md).

 To test the trigger described in the [Configuring](#configuring) section:

-1. Make sure that the `rent-car-example.com` domain is [identified](../../user-guides/settings/applications.md#automatic-application-identification) as the part of the `rent-car` application registered in Wallarm.
+1. Ensure that the `rent-car-example.com` domain is [identified](../../user-guides/settings/applications.md#automatic-application-identification) as part of the `rent-car` application registered in Wallarm.
 1. Send the number of requests that exceeds the configured threshold to the protected endpoint of this domain.
 For example, 50 requests to `rent-car-example.com/users/login`:

     ```bash
     for (( i=0 ; $i<51 ; i++ )) ; do curl https://rent-car-example.com/users/login ; done
     ```
 1. Open Wallarm Console → **IP lists** → **Denylist** and check that source IP address is blocked.
-1. Open the **Attacks** section and check that requests are displayed in the list as a brute‑force attack.
+1. Open the **Attacks** section and check that requests are displayed in the list as a brute force attack.

     ![Brute force attack in the interface](../../images/user-guides/events/brute-force-attack.png)

-    The number of displayed requests corresponds to the number of requests sent after the trigger threshold was exceeded ([more details on detecting behavioral attacks](../../attacks-vulns-list.md#behavioral-attacks)).
+    The number of displayed requests corresponds to the number of requests sent after exceeding the trigger threshold ([more details on detecting behavioral attacks](../../attacks-vulns-list.md#behavioral-attacks)).
 If this number is higher than 5, request sampling is applied and request details are displayed only for the first 5 hits ([more details on requests sampling](../../user-guides/events/analyze-attack.md#sampling-of-hits)).

     To search for brute force attacks, you can use the `brute` filter.
 All filters are described in the [instructions on search use](../../user-guides/search-and-filters/use-search.md).